VETEIS/mono/README.md

 ## Usage Guide

 ### Setting Up Your Budget
-1. Navigate to the **Wallet** page (home)
+1. Navigate to the **Budget** page (home)
 2. Click the edit icon on the budget card
 3. Enter your monthly budget amount
 4. Click "save"

 ### Adding Expenses
-1. Click the budget card on the Wallet page, OR
+1. Click the budget card on the Budget page, OR
-2. Navigate to Wallet Transactions and click the "+" button
+2. Navigate to Budget Transactions and click the "+" button
 3. Select type: "in" (income) or "out" (expense) - defaults to "out"
 4. Enter label, amount, and category (food/things)
 5. Submit - date is automatically set to current date/time

 ### Viewing Archives
-1. Click the Archive button (📦) in the Wallet page header
+1. Click the Archive button (📦) in the Budget page header
 2. Browse archived months
 3. Click the download icon to export as Excel/CSV